auranic/Elastic-principal-graphs/README.md

 computeElasticPrincipalGraph.m		- computes elastic principal graph for a dataset with a given number of nodes and defined set of grammars (principal tree grammar by default)

+computeRobustElasticPrincipalGraph.m		- computes robust version of elastic principal graph for a dataset with a given number of nodes and defined set of grammars (principal tree grammar by default)

 setallpaths.m				- set all paths to other folders (needed if some functions are called directly, bypassing the root folder "computeElasticPrincipalXXX.m" functions)